About the Species

 Captive Breeding Program

 NOAA Fisheries and its partners have developed a captive breeding program to produce young abalone that can be reintroduced into the wild, in hopes to protect white abalone from extinction.
-NOAA Fisheries has developed a guide that allows public and private organizations to participate in captive breeding programs and receive federal funding for their efforts.
-Our West Coast Region implements the captive breeding program in close partnership with the University of California at Davis’ Bodega Marine Laboratory and in partnership with five other facilities throughout California.
+Our West Coast Region coordinates the captive breeding program in close partnership with the University of California at Davis’ Bodega Marine Laboratory and in partnership with several other facilities throughout California.

 Once the captive-bred abalone are old enough, researchers will release them into the wild.
 These captive-bred abalone will grow and become a part of the remaining wild population, where they will hopefully improve the spawning success and be incorporated into healthy, self-sustaining populations.